adairneto/adairneto/Study Practices.md

 1. Read the textbook
 2. Watch the lecture
-3. Free recall at a blackboard or empty paper, complement the notes with links between concepts
+3. Free recall on a blackboard or empty paper, complement the notes with links between concepts
 4. Solve exercises
 5. Review the exercises
     - Correct your answers weekly